 A foreign or ESL (English as a Second Language) applicant must present evidence of satisfactory proficiency in reading, writing, and speaking English.
 The applicant may do so by presenting a satisfactory score on the TOEFL (normally 500).
 For information about TOEFL, the applicant should write to TOEFL, 1755 Massachusetts Avenue NW, Washington, DC 20036.

 Letter of Good Standing

 Students enrolled in graduate programs at other institutions who wish to register for transfer credit must submit a Letter of Good Standing and are not required to submit complete transcripts.
-The Letter of Good Standing must come from the dean of the student's graduate school.
+The Letter of Good Standing must come from the university official of the student's graduate school.